 Abandon the idea of fitness being about losing weight or looking good

 Indoor workouts have been the name of the game for the past couple of months but I’ll be the first to admit that it’s definitely not the same as going to the gym.
-I know that I’m privileged enough to even think about fitness right now but allow me to tell you why indoor workouts are different.
-No cardio machines, weights (unless you own a private gym or followed Arnold Schwarzenegger’s instructions), space (or boundaries with family members) and company.
-And it seems it’s going to be like this for a while especially if you’re like me who’s only willing to go back to the gym perhaps when a vaccine is made available.
+I know I’m privileged enough to even think about fitness right now but allow me to tell you why indoor workouts are different.
+No cardio machines, weights (unless you own a private gym or follow Arnold Schwarzenegger’s instructions), space (or boundaries with family members) and company.
+And it seems it’s going to be like this for a while especially if you’re like me who’s only willing to go back to the gym perhaps when a vaccine is available.

 Many times, I’ve felt demotivated and too tired to even work out during quarantine.
 I often feel confused about how to switch up my routine.
 With no weights (my go-to section at the gym) and enough space at home, I had to find ways to improvise—which got a little difficult at times.
 But in the past few days, my solution has been to change my mindset.
 Surprisingly, my routine has become consistent.
 As someone who’s experienced the same struggle, here’s some advice I’d like to share for anyone struggling to work out indoors right now.

 It’s okay not to be motivated to work out right now

 There are days when I just want to lie down and avoid physical activity after I finish my day job.
 It took time to understand why I shouldn’t oblige myself to work out or be productive at times.
 There’s such a thing as quarantine fatigue and it also doesn’t help that we’re continuing our daily routine amid a crisis.
 You don’t have to pressure yourself to do all those workouts that appear on social media on a daily basis.
 Instead, be kind to yourself by doing things you actually want to do.